 Specialists conduct mock interviews in the career path you have chosen.
 Therefore, they know what to expect because they may have been in your position at one point in time.

-Getting feedback and practicing from someone specializing in medicine and being successful in their residency interview prepares you for the big day more than it would if you went in without attending mock interviews.
+Getting feedback from and practicing with someone specializing in medicine prepares you for the big day more than it would if you went in without attending mock interviews.

-If you are serious about your residency interview, attending mock interviews are beneficial, and we highly recommend it.
+If you are serious about your residency interview, attending mock interviews is beneficial.
+We highly recommend it.
 Practicing as much as possible before the big day gives you an advantage that will help you succeed.

 For example, the residency program at Dartmouth-Hitchcock has a Primary Care Track (PCT) curriculum that develops knowledge and skills in several areas, including the following:

-Residency interviews can be conducted in various formats, so you want to be aware of the different methods in which you may be interviewed, as each format will provide different residency interview experiences.
+Residency interviews can be conducted in various formats.
+You want to be aware of the different methods in which you may be interviewed, as each format will provide different residency interview experiences.

 The one-on-one format is a traditional interview style and is one of the most common.
 Candidates will have one interview with a single interviewer, which can take anywhere from 30 minutes to two hours to conduct.

-Therefore, you only have one chance to make a first impression.
-Interviewers will ask various questions about you, your education, work experiences, etc. You will want to go in prepared to answer any question or scenario presented.
+You only have one chance to make a first impression.
+Interviewers will ask various questions, including ones about you, your education, and your work experiences.
+You will want to go in prepared to answer any question or scenario presented.